microsoft/WhatTheHack/xxx-AzureMonitoring/Student/Challenge-03.md

 ## Introduction

 In this challenge you will put together a comprehensive solution to monitor virtual machine operations.
-This will include installation of Azure Monitor Agent, exploration of VM Insights, Update Management, Change Traking and Inventory.
+This will include installation of Azure Monitor Agent, exploration of VM Insights, Change Tracking and Inventory.

 Azure Monitor Logs is a feature of Azure Monitor that collects and organizes log and performance data from monitored resources.
 Azure Monitor Logs stores the data that it collects in one or more Log Analytics workspaces.
 After you create a Log Analytics workspace, you must configure sources to send their data.
 No data is collected automatically.